 It goes to a landfill where it releases methane, contributes to soil contamination and adds to the city’s growing waste burden.

-Or it goes into a composter at source where it becomes nutrient-rich growing medium that produces food within the same household or community that generated the waste.
+Or it goes into a composter at source and follows the kitchen waste to vegetables path — becoming nutrient-rich growing medium that produces food within the same household or community that generated the waste.

 The second path closes the loop entirely.
 Waste becomes compost.
 Compost becomes food.
 Food generates more organic waste.
 The cycle continues with nothing leaving the system as a burden.

-What could have been a pile of organic waste adding to Bangalore’s landfills becomes a productive growing system that puts fresh vegetables on the table.
+What could have been a pile of organic waste adding to Bangalore’s landfills becomes a working kitchen waste to vegetables system that puts fresh food on the table.

 Frequently Asked Questions